pointcheckout/docs/docs/3-build/0-initiate/0-web.md

 ### Checkout status values

-Below is a list of available status codes that may be provided via the Paymennt API to describe the status of a checkout:
+Below is a list of available status codes that may be provided via the paymennt.com API to describe the status of a checkout:

 STATUS | DETAILS
 :-- | :--
 **`PENDING`** | New Checkout.
 User has not completed the payment.
 **`AUTHORIZED`** | The payment has been authorized.
 A subsequent `CAPTURE` or `CANCEL` API call is expected before expiry.
 **`PAID`** | This status is effective when a customer has successfully completed the payment associated with this checkout.
-**`FAILED`** | Payment failed due to payment failure.
-Paymennt failed to recover such a checkout process.
+**`FAILED`** | Payment failed due to payment failure. paymennt.com failed to recover such a checkout process.
 **`CANCELLED`** | User cancelled the checkout process and returned to the merchant page.
 **`EXPIRED`** | Checkout has expired without being processed **`REFUNDED`** | Checkout has been fully refunded to customer